 CRPs were usually highly dependent, and benefited significantly from, the lead Center's well-established governance, finance, and human resource systems, and research programs.
 However, in some CRPs (e.g., PIM, GL, DC) questions arose in phase 1 over the lead Center's dominance, specifically over transparency of funding allocation and potential conflicts of interest given the lead Center's role in governance as well as its fiduciary responsibility.
 The Fund Council and Consortium agreed on new governance structures for the next generation of CRPs at the end of phase 1, with each CRP having an Independent Steering Committee as its central decision-making body.
 Phase 2 assessments noted the positive impact of the ISCs in improving trust and cooperation among researchers, synergies in research activities and funding transparency, and an independent source of advice.
-Nonetheless, in some cases, funding remained closely linked to particular centers as sources of expertise; for example, 88% of PIM funds went to IFPRI in 2019.
+Nonetheless, in some cases, funding remained closely linked to particular Centers as sources of expertise; for example, in 2020, IFPRI received 75% of the W1 & 2 funding for PIM, but also mobilized over 90% of the W3 funding used..